 A final issue that can occur when there are firearms in a decedent’s estate is the personal representative not knowing how to safely store and handle the guns.
 During the administration of an estate, it can often take several months before distribution of the assets of the estate can occur and during that time, the decedent’s firearms must be responsibly stored.
 Even a process as simple as transferring the firearms out of the decedent’s residence can result in serious issues if the personal representative does not know how to safely handle and transport firearms.

-If you have questions about transferring firearms as part of your probate estate or through a gun trust, our experienced estate planning attorneys can help.
+If you have questions about transferring firearms as part of your probate estate or through a gun trust, our experienced Estate Planning Attorney in Philadelphia can help.